 If your claim is unsuccessful, you do not have to pay any legal fees; compensation claims can be lengthy and expensive, but choosing a No Win No Fee agreement will ensure you are not penalised financially if you don’t win what you deserve.

 Fill in our online contact form, to find out more about making a fractured bone claim.
-There is no cost or obligation for your initial consultation, and our friendly experts are happy to give you advice on how to proceed.
+There is no cost or obligation for your initial conversation, and our friendly experts are happy to help you with how to proceed.

 *conditions may apply

 Am I eligible?

 If you have suffered a fractured bone in the last 3 years, due to someone else’s negligence, you might be able to claim compensation.

 If you were a child at the time of the accident, you may have a longer period to claim.
 Get in touch, and we can guide you through the next steps.

 Every fracture is different, so the amount of compensation paid out often varies between cases.
 Factors that contribute towards the final figure include the extent of your fracture, any loss of earnings, and estimated future losses.